-Hopefully you have some form of income – maybe from a part time job, a monthly allowance, or something else.
+Hopefully, you have some form of income – perhaps from a part-time job, a monthly allowance, or something else.
 If you paid attention to the first few steps, you are living within your means, using credit responsibly, and have a little extra saved up for a rainy day.
 Now you need to try to find a little extra to save if you can.
 Even if you can only save a little bit of spare change it is worth doing.
 It adds up quickly!

 Invest in yourself

 You are more than your bank account.
 Invest in yourself.
 Your career and your ability to create income is your greatest asset.
 There are many things you can do to enhance your career opportunities.
 Learn a language, learn some sales and marketing skills, and above all, chase opportunity.
 You are young and now is the time to see, do, and experience many new things, both personally and professionally.
 Do it.

 Don’t put too much stress on yourself.
 College is a time to live and learn, and once you graduate, you are the only person who is ever going to care what your GPA was.
 You will thank yourself later if you go out and experience life instead of sitting in your dorm room studying every weekend.
 And you don’t need to spend a lot of money to have fun.
 There are literally hundreds of free ways to have fun in and around college campuses.
 Find them!

 Good luck, and enjoy your college experience!